Your Gas Furnace Maintenance & Inspection Checklist

 As winter approaches, we will heavily rely on our heating systems to keep our homes warm throughout the season.
 Therefore, you should check your gas furnace inspection off the list as part of your winter preparation.
 An inspection will ensure that your unit operates efficiently and with minimal problems.
+Here are essential components in the inspection checklist that a heating, ventilation, and air conditioning (HVAC) professional will present to you.

 The inspection specialist will check if your thermostat is accurate according to the gas furnace's standards.
 They can use a thermometer to recalibrate it and then clean off any dust and smoke accumulated on the thermal coupling that might inhibit its operation.